-The program's purpose is to improve pasture management techniques on private lands so that pastures are more drought resistant.
-Historic focuses included strengthening pastures on marginal lands and serving farmers phasing out tobacco production.
+The program's purpose is to improve pasture management on private lands so that pastures are more resilient to future environmental challenges.
+Historic priorities included strengthening pastures on marginal lands and serving farmers phasing out tobacco production.
 Phase I was delivered during the 2008 drought.
 Phase II is underway and is in response to the 2016 drought.

-Phase II - Funds are secure to purchase 10 to 15 pieces of equipment such as no-till drills, broadcast seed spreaders, or weed wipers.
+Current Program - Funds are secure to purchase of equipment such as no-till drills, broadcast seed spreaders, or weed wipers.
 County level demonstrations are designed to fit the needs of the livestock producers in that area, so consider checking out multiple demonstrations!

 Participating Districts - Equipment

-Phase I - grant funds have purchased 35 no-till drills for local soil and water conservation districts and over 50 acres of native warm season grass demonstration plots were established.
+Grant funds purchased 35 no-till drills for local soil and water conservation districts and over 50 acres of native warm season grass demonstration plots were established.
 The Foundation also sponsored statewide pasture management workshops.